 Demographics in Kuwait

 Kuwait’s constitution states that education is a fundamental right of every citizen.
-Schools in Kuwait consist of four levels: kindergarten (2 years), primary (5 years), intermediate (4 years) and secondary (3 years).
-The primary and intermediate levels are compulsory, so school is mandatory for children 6-14 years of age.
+Schools in Kuwait consist of four levels: kindergarten (2 years), primary (5 years), intermediate (4 years), and secondary (3 years).
+The primary and intermediate levels are compulsory, so school is mandatory for children 6-14 years old.
 The government encourages students to continue education after their secondary year and students have the option of going to vocational school or university.
 Kuwait University is a public university established in 1966.
 Originally, it only had two colleges: a college of science, arts, and education, and a college for women.
 There are now 16 different colleges as well as graduate programs.
 The Australian College of Kuwait was Kuwait’s first private technical college and offers courses in vocational skills.
 In addition, the government sponsors citizens studying abroad, offering scholarships and stipends, particularly in STEM (science, technology, engineering, math) fields.
 Consequently, there is a large population of Kuwaitis who study in America, and elsewhere, and then return to Kuwait.

 The literacy rate in Kuwait is 96.3%.
 Men are slightly more literate than women (96.5% vs. 95.8%), although men spend less time in school than women (13 years vs. 15 years).
 The Kuwaiti government provides free state-run education for all children.
 This free education includes food at school, clothing, transportation, and books.
-Schools below the university level are typically segregated by gender, but offer the same programs.
+Schools below the university level are typically segregated by gender but offer the same programs.